andywalton7/sdk-test/source/includes/_select_option.md

 ### Example

-The example to the right shows a request to select a delivery option that has a `{Reference}` of _EDO-000-6DX-6XP_.
+The example to the right shows a request to select a delivery option that has a `{deliveryOptionReference}` of _EDO-000-6DX-6XP_.
 PRO creates a consignment with a `{consignmentReference}` of _EC-000-05B-MMQ_, which it then  allocates to the carrier service associated with delivery option _EDO-000-6DX-6XP_.
 PRO then returns the relevant `{consignmentReference}` and label link, enabling you to get labels for and manifest the consignment.